In loving memory/of/ Thomas Guppy Sarsfield Hall/ born September 2nd 1844/died Janry 11th 1922

 His other achievements while in office were to stop people grazing sheep in the churchyard, to be a trustee of St Bartholomew’s almshouse in Hythe, and to introduce St Leonard’s Parish magazine, a publication which still thrives today.

-Over the years, he was offered other, more lucrative benefices, but refused to leave Hythe until in 1899 he suffered from a serious illness and applied to the Archbishop, Frederick Temple, for permission to resign, as he felt that he could no longer serve the parish as he wished.
+Over the years, he was offered other, more lucrative benefices, but refused to leave Hythe.
+His health started to fail in 1898 when he resigned as Chairman of the Trustees of the Hythe Hospitals.
+(1) The next year he applied to the Archbishop, Frederick Temple, for permission to resign his living, as he felt that he could no longer serve the parish as he wished.
 The Archbishop thanked Thomas for the ‘long and excellent service’ he had rendered to the church and accepted his request.

 The parish raised enough money to buy him a Bechstein Grand piano, present him with a cheque and make a present of bangles to his wife.
 He was also given a magnificent illuminated copy of the address made to him when he left, with pictures of the church before and after its restoration.

-After a period of rest, Thomas recovered enough to be appointed to the benefice of St John the Baptist, Dodington, near Sittingbourne, before retiring to 15 Castle Hill Avenue in Folkestone, where he died.
+After a period of rest, Thomas recovered enough to be appointed to the benefice of St John the Baptist, Dodington, near Sittingbourne.
+He found the church falling into disrepair and so started on another full restoration project.
+He eventually retired to 15 Castle Hill Avenue in Folkestone, where he died.